rabbitmq/rabbitmq-website/site/kubernetes/operator/troubleshooting-topology-operator.md

 # Troubleshooting Messaging Topology Operator

-This guide describes how to troubleshoot RabbitMQ Messaging Topology Operator.
+This guide covers the basics of troubleshooting of RabbitMQ Messaging Topology Operator.

 ### Logs

-If some RabbitMQ topology objects failed to create, checking the Messaging Topology OperatorOperator logs is a good way to start.
+If some RabbitMQ topology objects could not be created, a good source of information is the Messaging Topology Operator logs.

-To get the logs, run command:
+To inspect the logs, run

 <pre class="lang-bash">
 kubectl -n rabbitmq-system logs -l app.kubernetes.io/name=messaging-topology-operator